Democracy in Sweden

 5. Young people vote too

-In Sweden voter turnout is equally high among younger people.
+In Sweden, voter turnout is equally high among younger people.
 Schools often prepare students for voting before they turn 18 by inviting representatives of different political parties, so that students can learn about how the country’s democratic system works and what the different parties stand for.
 That way, young people have the opportunity to compare and draw their own conclusions.

 For many students under the age of 18, there is an initiative called Skolval, school election (link in Swedish), serving both as practice for the students as well as a political indicator.
 These votes are not counted as a part of the real elections, and can differ quite a lot from the adults’ votes.
-In 2022, 1,442 schools took part in the school election, with close to 386,000 students voting.
+In 2022, as many as 1,442 schools took part in the school election, with close to 386,000 students voting.

 6. Registering your own party